fgmart/fgmart.github.io/_pages/about.md

 **Chair's Welcome.** It is my privilege to serve the Computer Science department as chair.
-I strive that all have the opportunity to pursue their professional success and to foster an enviroment where all are respected and valued members of our community.
+I strive that all have the opportunity to pursue their professional success and to foster an environment where all are respected and valued members of our community.

 Future and prospective students (and parents and other family